 The Swissy will need his nails trimming once every two weeks or so, or as often as you hear them tapping on the floor.
-He will need his brush cleaning once or twice a week with doggy toothpaste.
-This will keep his breath fresh (as fresh as doggy breath can be!) and prevent periodontal diseases.
-His large ears may need cleaning once a week with an ear cleaning product or warm water if they appear gunky inside.
+He will need his brush cleaned once or twice a week with doggy toothpaste.
+This will keep his breath fresh (as fresh as a doggy breath can be!) and prevent periodontal diseases.
+His large ears may need cleaning once a week with an ear-cleaning product or warm water if they appear gunky inside.

 Breeders & Puppy Costs

 The breed is a relatively uncommon dog breed in America.
 For this reason, you need to expect that you’ll have to travel to find a good quality breeder.
 And most if not all good quality breeders will have a waiting list for pups.
 It’s important to work with a top-quality breeder because they do everything they can to produce healthy pups.

 A good quality breeder will have experience in breeding Swissies.
 Look for lots of independent positive reviews on search engines or a professional website.
 Ensure that you meet the breeder and the pups in person, including the puppy’s mother.
 Ask to see health certificates, play with the pups and look for signs of good temperament and health.
 A great place to start your search for a responsible breeder is on the AKC’s Greater Swiss Mountain Dog breeder page.